jossvega/examples/README.md

 # examples
-is an exercise requested by Alejandro Cuervo for practice
+is an exercise requested by Alejandro Cuervo to practice